florianneukirchen/qgis_nearest_greater/README.md

 The main output is a points layer with added attributes 'nearest_gt_dist', 'nearest_gt_name' and 'nearest_gt_count'.
 The field 'nearest_gt_count' gives the value of incoming connecting lines linking to points with smaller value.
 Also returns a lines layer with connecting lines, as well as basic statistics of the distances (min, max, mean, quartiles).
-The distance to be returned for the feature with the greatest value can be set, it should be 0 (replaced by NULL in the output) or a very large number.

 Use cases:
 - Which is the next larger city?